Greetings from an Enterprise Architecture newbie.

 “So,” I started, “let’s say that we’re a company.
 We’re the managers, and the car (including everything inside of it) is the IT & Infrastructure.
 That means everything from the company’s computers, apps, and equipment to their office space, desks, company merch, and the kitchen sink”.

-Now, the mechanic is our Enterprise Architect.
-He told us what we needed to do to “upgrade” our “company.”
-Plus, by telling us it would be dangerous without these upgrades, he pretty much told us what to expect.
+The mechanic here is our Enterprise Architect.
+He told us what to do to “upgrade” our “company.”
+Plus, by telling us it would be dangerous without these upgrades, he told us what to expect.
 That expectation can, more or less, be measured like a metric.
-And the gas stations and small towns along our route can serve as small objectives that push us towards our overall goal of getting to the resort.
+And the gas stations and small towns along our route can serve as small objectives that push us toward our overall goal of getting to the resort.
 We can call them our Key Performance Indicators or KPIs”.

 Getting to the Resort